Everyone thinks the American dream is to buy a home. But the actual dream is to own that home.

 Paying off your home as soon as possible is one of the best financial decisions you can make.
 When you no longer have this sizeable monthly expense, you’re way ahead of most people.

 As you read about a paid-off home, you may wonder how you can get rid of your mortgage faster.
-Some people make double payments, and others pay off a bit of the principle each year.
+Some people make double payments, and others pay off a bit of the principal each year.

 There are plenty of creative options for removing your mortgage from your life forever.